 Traditional music includes opera, which began in the 16th century, and classical music.
 Italian folk music is an important part of the country’s musical heritage.
-Many of the regions in Italy have their own style, instruments and dancers.
+Many of the regions in Italy have their own style, instruments, and dancers.
 Italy has a long history of church music since 90% of the nation is Catholic.
-Early ballet was accompanied by horns, trombones, kettle drums, dulcimers and bagpipes.
-Italian folk songs, ballads, lyrical songs, lullabies and other children’s songs, seasonal and special occasion songs, and songs dealing with certain professions.
-It was common for fishermen, shepherds and soldiers to have their own songs.
+The early ballet was accompanied by horns, trombones, kettle drums, dulcimers, and bagpipes.
+Italian folk songs, ballads, lyrical songs, lullabies, and other children’s songs, seasonal and special occasion songs, and songs dealing with certain professions.
+It was common for fishermen, shepherds, and soldiers to have their own songs.
 Yodeling in northern Italy is a type of folk music, too.

 Some traditional musical instruments include the folk accordion, folk flutes, and bagpipes.
 The zampogna bagpipe is usually played at Christmastime.
 The quartara is a wind instrument.
 You blow across the opening at the top.
 It is played mostly in the south of Italy.
 The tamburini like a modern-day tambourine is a percussion instrument.
 The scacciapensieri is a mouth harp.
 This instrument is played only in northern Italy and in Sicily.